Introduction

 ii.
 Fabrication

-The impression of the metal framework is sent to the dental lab, where a lightweight metal framework is created, usually made of titanium.
+After fabrication, the dental surgeon send the impression of the metal framework to the dental lab.
+The technicial makes a lightweight metal framework, usually from titanium.

 iii.
 Placement

-• Before surgery, local anesthesia or sedation is administered, and an incision is made in the gum to expose the jawbone.
+- The anesthesiest administers local anestheia or sedation to the patient before surgery.
+Afterward, the dentist makes an incision in the gum to expose the jawbone.

-• The healing time is shorter than the endosteal implant, as the implant is not embedded into the bone.
+- The healing time is shorter than the endosteal implant because of no embedness of implant into the bone.

 iv.
 Prosthetic Teeth and Follow-up

-• The patient is advised of good oral hygiene and regular dental visits.
+- The patient receives complete set of information regarding good oral hygiene and regular dental visits.

 Zygomatic implant is specially designed for the upper jaw (maxilla).
 It is anchored in the zygomatic bone (cheekbone), which is dense and strong, providing good support.
-It is performed in case when there is severe bone loss in maxilla and bone grafting might not be possible.
-The four steps are mentioned here in detail or better understanding:
+This type is good in case when there is severe bone loss in maxilla and bone grafting might not be possible.

 i.
 Initial Consultation